brson/brson.github.com/rust-stuff.md

 * Wrote a lot of documentation.

+* Created the [original website] that survived until about 2018.

-* Created the original website that survived at least into 2017.
+* Created the [rustup.rs] website that remains live as of 2021.

 * Added an easter egg to the runtime that output [random Lovecraft quotes during fatal errors][lovecraft].
 The worthiness of Lovecraft